-In the case of software which in addition to driving or influencing another device is also achieving its own intended purpose, the risk class will not be lower than the risk class of the hardware medical device.
+In the case of software, driving or influencing another device is also achieving its intended purpose.
+The risk class will not be lower than the risk class of the hardware medical device.

 Even minute differences in the Intended Purpose may have a substantial impact.

-Assuming two versions of the app exist, such that the first is used by patients for a preliminary self-assessment and the second is used by healthcare professionals for medical diagnosis, the intended use of the MDSW will impact its risk classification.
+Assuming two versions of the app exist.
+The first is for patients, for a preliminary self-assessment.
+The second is for healthcare professionals.
+For medical diagnosis, the intended use of the MDSW will impact its risk classification.

 Impact of MDR

-Although the Guidance was created partly with the intention of softening the impact of Rule 11 (by introducing the table of classification) and aims to align the EU position with the IMDRF guidance, its uniform interpretation cannot be assured, especially considering that it is not legally binding.
+Although the Guidance was created partly to soften Rule 11 (by introducing the table of classification) and aims to align the EU position with the IMDRF guidance, its uniform interpretation cannot assure, especially considering that it is not legally binding.

 While the Guidance is a step in the right direction toward clarifying the MDR, patient safety and health must have priority; Rule 11 has sparked a significant debate regarding the suffocation of small innovative companies developing non-critical devices with burdensome bureaucratic compliances.

 Some industry experts believe that Rule 11 will slow the pace of innovation.
 Impeding software development to an extent makes it virtually impossible for small manufacturers to overcome regulatory obstacles.